 If we’re not suicidal, then we're defenseless victims preferably dressed in something pink and the third possibility is that we’re the psychopathic, sexually confused serial-killer with a mommy-complex.”
 Scotty answers dryly.

-funny.”
+“That is not funny.”
 Parks replies, though he can’t help laughing over Scotty’s sarcasm.

 “No, it isn’t.”
 Scotty admits, but even he can smile.
 “Any news on the youngest brother?”

 “No. Nothing.
 Let’s go talk to Joe Whedon, Sarah’s husband.
 I have a few questions for him.
 And then there’s Julia, Thomas’s wife.”
 Parks sighs.